 This beautiful stone was transformed, cut, and polished by William Goldberg of the well-known William Goldberg Diamond Corporation.
 In its natural state, the diamonds potential was hidden and it took a skilled craftsman to unveil its true beauty.
 Once polishing was complete, a brownish orange rough diamond was transformed into a 5.54-carat Fancy Vivid Orange diamond.
 The GIA stated, “The Pumpkin diamond is one of the largest fancy vivid orange, naturally colored diamonds in the world.”

-Colored diamonds are the rarest type of diamonds available, with orange diamonds being among the scarcest colored diamonds to be unearthed.
+Colored diamonds are the rarest type of diamonds available, with orange gems being among the scarcest colored diamonds to be unearthed.
 While their value is typically lower than the star colored diamond hues such as pink and blue, very few orange diamonds have ever been discovered, making the Pumpkin even more special.
 What makes the Pumpkin Diamond even more unique is its rating of Fancy Vivid, one of the highest grades for colored diamonds.

 So how did this color diamond get it’s name and where is it now?
 On October 30, 1997 (the day before Halloween), the diamond was purchased at a Sotheby’s auction for $1.3 million by Ronald Winston, the head of Harry Winston at the time.
 Given the color, shape, and the season in which the diamond was purchased, it’s assumed the name of the Pumpkin Diamond was decided upon due to a combination of these influences.